There are no pedallos in Tangiers. Supposedly 7000 people try to swim to Spain every year

 The first thing I saw in Tangiers was a couple of aspiring illegal immigrants

 , waiting to hop on to our ferry on its return trip to Spain.
-Tangiers was a lot easier than I
+Tangiers was a lot easier than I was expecting

 Sea wall in Asilah